 Qualification support process

-Awarding Organisations can seek Skills for Health support for their regulated qualifications prior to accreditation by the qualification regulator.
+Awarding Organisations can seek support from Skills for Health for their regulated qualifications prior to accreditation by the qualification regulator.
 Our support is given when qualifications meet a number of criteria, known as the Skills for Health Qualifications Design Criteria.
 Awarding Organisations can seek support from Skills for Health for the following: